Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 - Commercial search engines struggle with long and complex queries while being costly to deploy at scale, so a powerful yet affordable search framework is needed
 - Exponential growth of information database obsoletes traditional linear search, urging more efficient neural retrieval.
 - A gap persists between the NLP and database search community, preventing effective uses of search tools and algorithms like ANN<sup class="note-sup"><a href="#overview-note" aria-label="See note">*</a></sup>
-- User labels for search results have been difficult to collect and curate.
+- User labels for search results have been difficult to collect and curate

 To address these challenges, we introduce **DS Serve**, a framework that transforms a large-scale text corpus into a high-performance neural retrieval system that's:
 - **[✨NEW]** blazing fast with high throughput 🚀